eduardsui/edwork/README.md

 Work in progress
 ------------
-Not that this is work in progress, protocol and API may change.
+This is work in progress, protocol and API may change.
 For now, is not suitable for production use.